jowt/crawler/README.md

 ## Placeholders for Future Iteration
 *No-op today, but preserved as were considered or removed from implementation.*
 - `--format json`, `--log-level`, `--output-file` — output hooks that now fall back to text console logging.
-- `--strip-tracking`, `--priority`, `--crawl-delay-ms`, `--dedupe-by-hash` — guardrails for future URL normalisation, prioritised queues, politeness knobs, and content hashing.
+- `--strip-tracking`, `--priority`, `--retries`, `--crawl-delay-ms`, `--dedupe-by-hash` — guardrails for future URL normalisation, prioritised queues, politeness knobs, and content hashing.

 ## Development & Verification
 - Build TypeScript to `dist`: `npm run build`